 Mission accomplished!
 I joined them quickly, in two strokes of the flippers, carried by the current.
 The others hung on to a broken part of the hull, to contemplate the aquatic ballet of a school of big jacks.
 Yes, the current means more life and more fish on the prowl...

-Except that, again, I barely have time to stall in a corner, to admire the show, to lift my goal towards the bench that is cut against the light to the surface (how beautiful! ) that already the others are moving away to regain the inside of the hull ...
-Fortunately, the dive-master who makes broom-wagon is waiting for me.
+Except that, once again, I barely have time to stop in a corner, to admire the show, to raise my lens to the bench that cuts itself against the light towards the surface (how beautiful!) that already the others are moving away to get back inside the hull...
+Fortunately, the dive-master that is a broom wagon is waiting for me.